top of page

 My story

 I didn’t learn to edit myself in a conference room.
-I learned it much earlier than that — in relationships where making myself smaller felt safer, where shrinking and softening became habits I didn’t even know I was building.
+I learned it much earlier than that — in relationships where making myself smaller felt safer, and where shrinking and softening became habits I didn’t even realize I was building.
 By the time I entered the professional world, I had already become very good at becoming who the room needed me to be.

 So I did what I knew how to do.
 I built a career.
 I led teams.
 I delivered results.
 I rose across organizations and roles I was genuinely proud of.